hyperlane-dev/hyperlane-ai/dataset/dataset.md

     }
 }

-/// Checks if an expression is an integer literal.
+/// Checks if an expression is an integer literal or RequestConfig::default().
 ///
 /// # Arguments
 ///